zerofie/Voice-assistant-for-STM32MP2-EV1/README.md

 Here is a comprehensive list of all the dependencies required to run the provided code, including the necessary packages to be installed and the language/plugin support with their installation syntaxes.

-Dependencies
+Dependencies :
-Python Packages
+Python Packages-->
-sounddevice: For audio recording.
+sounddevice: For audio recording
 scipy: For handling scientific computations and reading/writing WAV files.
 speech_recognition: For recognizing speech input.
 pyttsx3: For text-to-speech conversion.